Lucasdox/game-project/README.md

 - [PUT - "/user/{userId}/friends"]
 - [GET - "/user/{userId}/friends"]

+## Collections
+You may export the collections at the path ./data/collections.json to your Postman/Insomnia.

 ## Starting the application
 Chose one of the options below:

 ### 1 - Docker-Compose
 Simply run: ```docker-compose up -d ``` and call the endpoints.

+If you wish to test the application using docker-compose.
+Use base url as ```http://localhost:8082```

 ### 2 - Starting the plain application
 Remove the application container from docker-compose.